 Skid plates, chain guides, disk guards, radiator guards and hand guards are important items to install before you come.
 Even with these precautions, things still have a way of going wrong ….

 Plan to have installed new rubber front and rear before you come.
 Please choose a tire that will have the least impact on the environment.
 With a huge variety of terrain, tire choice can be somewhat mind boggling.
 Many riders are now using a Trials universal on the rear and a hard pack knobby on the front.
 Trials tire have proven to be a good choice in rocks and roots, but also handle soft terrain quite well.
 Trials tire are friendly to the environment.
 We like the Kenda Equilibrium Hybrid DOT Tire.

 Tire pressure depends on the tire, but generally run them a few pounds higher than you normally would.
 Heavy-duty tubes are a good investment to keep your trip moving forward.
-The new tubeless products also work well.
 Anything you can do to keep from getting or changing a flat tire on the trail.

 Tools and Spare Parts

 A good quality fanny pack or backpack is a necessity for any long excursion or off-road ride in the Rocky Mountains.

 • Small “T” handle wrench with 8,10,12mm sockets